Carpenters Individual Account Pension Plan

 |0 year||less than 500|

-- For additional information about credited service, please see Article 1.9 on page 58.
+- For additional information about credited service, please see Article 1.9.

 The following employment categories may require employer contributions to the Carpenters Health and Security Plan of Western Washington but may not require employer contributions to the Carpenters of Western Washington Individual Account Pension Plan: